New Legend of Madame White Snake: Plot

-She then meets and masters in single combat her would be ravisher.
-He then transforms himself into a female form and becomes her aide de camp.
-He is known as Xiao Qing ("Small Green") and like Bai had originally been a serpent.
+She then meets and defeats Xiao Qing ("Small Green") in combat, and chose mercy rather than ending Xiao Qing’s life.
+Xiao Qing then transforms into a female maiden and swears her loyalty as Bai’s servant in return for sparing her life (though they become close like sisters).
+Xiao Qing, like Bai, had originally been a serpent.

-Bai at some point had been saved from being killed for her snake gall by a young cow-herd known to her only as her benefactor.
-One of her reasons to enter the human world was to repay him.
-Guan Yin had told him he would meet a higher man on Tomb Sweeping Day at the West Lake.
-Whether higher was meant literally or metaphorically was uncertain.
-Bai and Xiao Qing together search for this benefactor.
-Bai finds him and it is love at first sight.
-They meet on the Broken Bridge on Tomb Sweeping Day.
-Hanwen is there to visit the grave of his deceased parents.
+When she was just a young snake, Bai had been saved from being killed for her snake gall (an ingredient used in traditional Chinese medicine) by a young cow-herd.
+One of the reasons she entered the human world was to repay him.
+Guan Yin guided this endeavor by telling her that they would meet on Tomb Sweeping Day (holiday for visiting and sweeping ancestral graves) near the West Lake.
+Bai and Xiao Qing finds the descendent/reincarnation of that young cow-herd as in Guan Yin’s premonition.
+Hanwen (aka Xu Xian) went for a walk around West Lake after visiting the grave of his deceased parents.
+Bai and Xu Xian meet on the Broken Bridge and it is love at first sight.

 In this life Hanwen works in a pharmacy and studies medicine.
-Because Hanwen had saved Bai in her previous life when she was a snake she wishes to repay him.
+Because Hanwen had saved Bai in a previous life, she wishes to repay him.
 The two fall in love, marry, have a child, and are pursued all along the way by a religious zealot, Fa Hai.
 Fa Hai believes that a demon is always a demon and can never become good and belongs not in the human world hence his dogged pursuit.
 Bai has a child with Hanwen after their marriage.
 To save that child she agrees to be imprisoned in Lei Feng Pagoda (which literally means thundering wind tower), a symbol of the tomb.